otenim/Xception-with-Your-Own-Dataset/README.md

 In fine\_tune.py, imagenet's weight is used as an initial weight of Xception.
-We first train only the top of the model(Classifier) for 10 epochs, and then retrain the whole model for 200 epochs with lower learning rate.
+We first train only the top of the model(Classifier) for 10 epochs, and then retrain the entire model for 200 epochs with lower learning rate.

 When the training ends, 'result' directory is to be created.
 This directory contains 2 graphs(loss.png and acc.png) which shows the